⌘ Our Family Story of Raising Golden Retrievers Below ⌘

 All the adult Goldens have been / are our own pets.
 Our children participate in the breeding (a little more each year!) and any pups are generally raised for adoption, though we keep one once in awhile.
 We have been doing this for 16 years since 2000.
 Our adoptees say that our pups are better than they've found from most breeders when they come to pick out their pups.
 We would never claim to have "perfect" pups, or adults, but the adults are all healthy and never had any health problems.
 Of just over 270 pups in 16 years, there has been great health history with no cancer.
 Any health issues have been mostly environmentally caused or some pretty common parasites that we work diligently to ward off for you and the pups.
-There have been less than about 10 issues of any kind in 16 years (or about 2.7% of 270 pups.)
+There have been less than about 10 issues of any kind in 16 years (or about 2.8% of over 350 pups.)
 These are our babies, newborns, just like our kids that come home from the hospital.
 The pups are raised in our home, and socialized with tender loving care, on wooded and meadowed acreage with a pond.
 We've had Goldens in our family for 32 years since our first dark Golden "Don'r's Apple Brandy Golden" in 1984.
 She was never bred, but our Golden Retriever adoption service is in honor of her, now in at the "green tennis ball retirement lodge" .

 This is the first pup, from our first litter! ........